 The Chair reminds current committee chairs that their sections of the Council Annual Report are due by October 15.

-SSB’s Director reports on the compilation of data from the “Choosing ATB Training” forms.

 The Chair, with Council approval, finalize conference attendee recommendations for Fall NCSRC, CSAVR and NCSAB conferences.

 Outgoing committee chairs submit their drafts of their sections of the Council Annual Report, to be submitted to SSB by October 15.